thrushlang/.github/profile/README.md

 - Non implicit cast for primitive types.
 - Strongly statically typed.
 - Strongly in POO paradigm as Java.
-- Minimal Runtime is equal so tiny executables.
+- Minimal runtime is equal so tiny executables.
 - Faster as C.
 - Native compiled.